Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 monthly rebalancing.
 It is relevant only if schedule is `None`.
 The default is `'Q'`.
 * `noffset` : `int`;
-Number of business days offset for rebalancing date `'Droll'` relative to the end of the period (quart or month).
+Rebalancing date `'Droll'` number of offset business days relative to the end of the period (quart or month).
 A positive value add business days beyond the calendar end of the period while a negative value subtract business days.
 It is relevant only if `schedule` is `None`.
 The default is `-3`.
 * `fixoffset` : `int`;
-Number of business days offset of fixing date `'Dfix'` relative to the rebalancing date `'Droll'`.
+fixing date `'Dfix'` number of offset business days relative to the rebalancing date `'Droll'`.
 It cane be `0` or negative.
 It is relevant only if `schedule` is `None`.
 The default is `-1`.
 * `calendar` : `np.busdaycalendar`;
 Business calendar.
-If it is `None` then it will be set to NYSE business calendar.
+If it is `None`, then it will be set to NYSE business calendar.
 The default is `None`.

 [TOP](#TOP)